aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module3-genai-applications/index.en.md

 weight: 40
 ---

 You've built an amazing GenAI platform with models, gateway, and observability - now let's put it to work!
-In this module, you'll use your platform to build "Loan Buddy," an intelligent loan processing application that demonstrates how AI agents can automate complex business workflows.
+In this module, you'll use your platform to build "Loan Buddy" an intelligent loan processing application that demonstrates how AI agents can automate complex business workflows.

 ::alert[**Platform Required**: This module builds on your GenAI platform from Modules 1 & 2.
 Please complete those modules first if you haven't already.]{type="warning"}